Does Pet Insurance Cover Hereditary and Congenital Conditions?

 A German Shepherd was diagnosed with bilateral hip dysplasia at age 3.
 The owner used Trupanion, which pays the vet directly.
 Over four years, the dog required specialized laser therapy, hydrotherapy, and eventually a total hip replacement on one side.
 The total bill reached $14,000.
 Because Trupanion covers hereditary conditions as standard, the owner only paid the one-time deductible for that specific condition, saving over $12,000 in long-term care.

-Lemonade Included in Base Included in Base 14 Days Standard Exclusions
+Lemonade Included in Base 14 Days Standard limits

-Trupanion Included (Standard) Included (Standard) 30 Days (Illness) Covers second side
+Trupanion Standard Inclusion 30 Days Covers second side

 The biggest mistake is the "Breeder Knowledge" trap.
 Some insurers argue that if a breeder mentions a "slight murmur" in the initial paperwork you received when buying the puppy, that constitutes a pre-existing congenital condition.
 Always review your breeder's health certificate and ensure your vet performs a clean "baseline" exam as soon as you get the pet.